Full-Time MBA Concentrations

-Concentrations — areas of specialization that can be considered business school "majors" — represent pathways student can pursue as part of their full-time MBA degree.
+Concentrations — areas of specialization that can be considered business school "majors" — represent pathways students can pursue as part of their full-time MBA degree.
 Students have the option of combining two concentrations and the completion of each concentration will be certified on the students' transcripts.

-The concentration in accounting provides a broad understanding of the use and importance of accounting information to decision makers within the firm and to external users of financial statements.
+The concentration in accounting provides a broad understanding of the use and importance of accounting information to decision-makers within the firm and to external users of financial statements.
 The core financial and management accounting courses provide a basic understanding of accounting principles.
 Completion of the concentration in accounting will serve to reinforce the fundamental concepts from the core, provide additional insight into accounting processes and principles and enhance the ability to analyze and interpret accounting reports.

 The concentration in energy provides commercial acumen and leadership perspective to students who have a technical background and develops their capability for taking additional responsibilities and higher-level management roles at companies in the energy and oil and gas sector.
 Courses in finance, operations and product/customer focus are widely regarded as conduits to leadership positions in energy industry midstream and upstream organizations.
 Learn more about how the concentration in Energy provides students with a profound examination of crucial topics that define the scope of this dynamic sector.

 The concentration in entrepreneurship provides students a framework for establishing, growing and modeling a business.
 The required courses equip students with the tools and processes for starting a business.
 The remaining courses allow students to select specific entrepreneurial topics suited to their objectives.
 Learn more about our exciting Entrepreneurship@Rice initiative.